 Now time to smoke it.
 You mainly need an outdoor grill with a cover.
 I have a 2-burner gas grill.
 The object is to smoke the meat with indirect heat.
 That is, place the meat as far away from the flame as possible.
 The meat is already cooked, so you just want to smoke it at this stage.
 If you have a simple outdoor charcoal bbq grill then build a fire way off to one side.

-Depending how hot the flame is, the wood chips should start smoking in about 5 minutes.
+Depending how large and hot the flame source is, the wood chips should start smoking in a couple of minutes.
 When the smoke starts, place the boiled brisket as far away from the flame as possible and cover the grill tightly.

 Check every 10 minutes or so and replace the wood chips with fresh ones as they cook away, if needed.
 I smoked my pastrami for an hour.
-Even a half hour of smoking will still give great flavor and a crunchy crusted pastrami.
+Even a half hour of smoking will give the Corned Beef great flavor and create a crunchy crusted Pastrami.